aras-p/smol-v/README.md

 ## Overview

 SMOL-V encodes Vulkan/Khronos [SPIR-V](https://www.khronos.org/registry/spir-v/)
-format programs into a form that is smaller, and is more compressible.
+format programs into a form that is *smoller*, and is more compressible.
 No changes to the programs are done; they decode into exactly same program as was encoded.